It is a truth universally accepted that women investing is a problem.

 In the late 19th century, Hetty Green was one of the most powerful financiers in the world.
 When she died in 1916, she was the US’s wealthiest woman and left a fortune of $100 million (approximately $1.6 billion today).

 Just so we are clear about her investing acumen, in ‘The Wealthy 100’, Michael Klepper and Robert Gunther ranked the net worth of exceptionally wealthy Americans according to the percentage of the gross national product their fortunes represent.
-Hetty Green is the only woman on the list and ranks five places below Bill Gates and three places above Warren Buffet.

-Why have you not heard of Hetty Green?
+Why Have You not Heard of Hetty Green?

 Hetty was the only woman amongst a gaggle of aggressive capitalists in the mid-nineteenth century.